rjpbonnal/bioruby-gem/doc/biogem-hacking.md

 ## Check out the jeweler source code

-From the above you can see how we reprogram Jeweller for our needs.
-To find new ways of generating code, we strongly suggest to also check out the [jeweller source code](https://github.com/technicalpickles/jeweler/tree/master/lib).
-The Jeweller code base is well thought out, and stable.
+From the above you can see how we reprogram jeweler for our needs.
+To find new ways of generating code, we strongly suggest to also check out the [jeweler source code](https://github.com/technicalpickles/jeweler/tree/master/lib).
+The jeweler code base is well thought out, and stable.

 ## Changing jeweler behaviour